 Bottom line, Help Find the Missing is understandable.
 I do get why the family wants it, but not being in law enforcement, they don’t understand why it is not such a good idea to take a super sensitive database and combine it with a public one, and using millions of tax dollars to do that, when all that is needed to be done is to implement a procedure where law enforcement enters the missing persons information into NCIC AND NamUs.
 It was mandated to LE to enter the information into NCIC, it would be just as easy to mandate the same for NamUs.

 I am all for the Help the Missing Law, but only part of it.
 Instead of combining two databases, let’s use the money instead to make sure that NamUs is supported indefinitely.
-Let’s use the money instead to make sure the public’s aware that NamUs exists.
+Let’s use the money instead to make sure the public’s aware that NamUs exists, like a public service announce commercial.
 Let’s use the money to create and sustain missing persons departments in every city and the training to keep them up to date, and let’s use the money to provide additional work force, if needed, to hire law enforcement people to put missing persons reports into NamUs and to compare missing cold cases to NamUs Unidentified and Unclaimed Persons database.